Equidistribution of rational subspaces and their shapes: Introduction

-Indeed, $\gQ^{-1}$ merely consists of an orthonormal basis of $Q$.
-We remark that $\gQ$ is well-defined up to a left-multiple by an element in $\SO_n(\R)$ (or equivalently up to a right-multiple in $\SO_Q(\R)$).
-Furthermore,

-holds for all $x \in \R^n$ and similarly for the induced bilinear forms.
+holds for all $x \in \R^n$ (similarly for the induced bilinear forms).
 In particular, $\gQ$ maps pairs of vectors in $V$ which are orthogonal with respect to $Q$ onto pairs of vectors which are orthogonal with respect to $Q_0$.
-We also have that
+Also, $\gQ^{-1} \SO_n(\R) \gQ = \SO_Q(\R)$.